crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 user, and stores it in a local cache for future use.
 A *proof repository* is just a git repository containing *proofs*.

-Go ahead and re-run `cargo crev verify`.
+Go ahead and re-run `cargo crev crate verify`.
 Chances are you're using crates that dpc have already reviewed.
 The `reviews` column will contain values bigger than zero.

 ## Building *trust proofs*